videosdk-live/videosdk-docs/docs/guide/audio-and-video-calling/server-setup.md

 To begin working with the VideoSDK, you need to setup a server that can authenticate & validate your API key and secret which we generated in the previous step.
 Follow this [Signup & Create API Key](signup-and-create-api) if you haven't generated API key and secret.

-For server setup, you'll need the following API's:
+For server setup, you'll need the following APIs:

 1. `GET` **get-token** : By providing API key and secret, this API will return accesstoken.
 We'll discuss in depth how to achieve it.